civo/docs/content/docs/overview/regions.md

   <title>A Guide to Civo Regions | Civo Documentation</title>
 </head>

-Civo resources can be deployed can be deployed in a number of regions around the world.
+Civo resources can be deployed in a number of regions around the world.

 Resources such as Kubernetes clusters and virtual machine instances are region-specific.
 This means that running clusters are displayed only on the listings in the region where they are deployed.